FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/usageunit.md

 ## Description

-A unit of measurement for consumption or usage of resources or services.
+A unit of measurement for the consumption of resources or services

 ## Content constraints